 Burns, S. “Harold Garfinkel.”
 2015.
 In International Encyclopedia of the Social and Behavioral Sciences (2nd Edition), ed.
 James D. Wright.
 Oxford, UK: Elsevier, pp. 598-604.

-Kim, N., Forthcoming.
+Kim, N. 2018.
 “Race-ing the Korean American Experience.”
-Chapter in Brill Companion in Korean American Studies, Shelley Lee and Rachel Joo, eds.
+Pp. 267-303 in A Companion in Korean American Studies, Shelley Lee and Rachel Joo, eds., Boston/the Netherlands: Brill

 Kim, N. 2015.
 “Race-ing towards the Real South Korea: The Cases of Black-Korean Nationals and African Migrants.”
 Pp. 211-43 in Multiethnic Korea?
 Multiculturalism, Migration, and Peoplehood Diversity in Contemporary South Korea, John Lie, ed., Berkeley: University of California Berkeley Institute of East Asian Studies Publishing.